DatAsianBoi123/BurgerClient/README.md

   // Listener to when the client is ready and the database has been connected to client.onReady(async discordClient => {
-    client.registerAllCommands('./commands'); // Registers all commands in a given directory
+    client.registerAllCommands(path.resolve('commands')); // Registers all commands in the directory ./commands
     // Instead of registering all commands in a directory, you can also register a specific command in a file
     // client.registerCommand(require('./commands/ping'), 'ping');

-    await client.updatePermissions(); // Updates all application command permissions
+    await client.updateCommands();    // Updates all application commands await client.updatePermissions(); // Updates all application command permissions

     console.log(`Ready!
 Logged in as ${discordClient.user.tag}`);